 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing KDE Plasma.

-Installing the KDE Desktop is now simple, following command will install KDE:
+Installing the KDE Desktop is now simple, the following command will install KDE:

 yumgroupinstall-y"KDE Plasma Workspaces"